sung2063/AndroidBluetoothChatSample/README.md

 1) Clone the AndroidBluetoothChatSample repository to your local computer
 2) Open the project on Android Studio
+3) Prepare two Android devices either phone(s) or tablet(s)
+4) Turn on the Bluetooth on both devices and pair them each other
-3) Run the program either on Android virtual device or your Android device
+5) Run the app on both devices
+6) Create a room on one device and join the room with other device
+7) Enjoy chatting! 💬

 ## How to Use Bluetooth Chat Library